New probe of magnetic fields in the prereionization epoch. I. Formalism

 (see e.g. Ref.~\cite{Pritchard12}).\footnote{Note that Eq.
 (7) in Ref.~\cite{Pritchard12} is missing a $-1$ exponent.} Here $x_{\rm 1s}$ is the hydrogen neutral fraction (essentially all in the ground state), $1+\delta$ is the matter density contrast, $T_{\rm s}$ is the spin temperature, and the line-of-sight velocity gradient $\partial_\parallel v_\parallel$ accounts for deviations from the expansion rate of the homogeneous universe.

-In this paper, where we take account of the spin-polarization of atoms, we need the full atomic density matrix and not just $T_{\rm s}$.
-We will extend the formalism of 21-cm cosmology as needed to derive an equation for $\Delta T_{\rm b}$ valid in this case.
+In this paper, where we take account of the spin-polarization of atoms, we need to consider the full atomic density matrix, rather than $T_{\rm s}$ alone.
+We extend the formalism of 21-cm cosmology as needed to derive an equation for $\Delta T_{\rm b}$ valid in this case.
 Several previous analyses have considered polarized 21-cm radiation from high redshift and its ``scrambling'' by Faraday rotation in passing through the interstellar medium of our own galaxy \cite{2005ApJ...635....1B, 2014PhRvD..89l3002D}; however they did not study polarization of the emitting atoms\footnote{These works focused on polarization produced by re-scattering of 21-cm radiation by electrons in ionized regions.
-There is no anisotropy of the spins of the hydrogen atoms involved in this mechanism.}, and thus did not need to develop the formalism here.
+There is no anisotropy of the spins of the hydrogen atoms involved in that mechanism.}, and thus did not need to develop the formalism presented here.